 Val, The Invisible, can be found constantly cleaning.
 She was seen throughout the art fair, in passageways and high traffic areas.
 Some lucky visitors caught Val in a moment where her interior life bubbled out.

 Queenie, The Defender

-Queenie, The Defender will be patiently waiting in line.
-From her vantage point as custodian, nothing passes her by as she looks on from the inside out.
-At times you may see Queenie, The Defender rehearsing the rules, at other times making her own distinctive unregulated path through the crowd.
-She is there to be seen, you are there to see her.
+Queenie, The Defender was seen patiently waiting in line.
+From her vantage point as custodian, nothing passed her by as she looked on from the inside out.
+At times visitors saw Queenie, The Defender rehearsing the rules, at other times making her own distinctive unregulated path through the crowd.

 Emily Parsons-Lord’s artworks vanish into thin air.
 Creating art that exists at the fringes of natural sciences, she transforms research into poetry to create artworks that can be smelt and inhaled or melt before your eyes.